 Fortunately, you can use the

-dart format tool —
+dart format tool—from the

-to perform most of the drudge work of formatting your code.
+perform most of the drudge work of formatting your code.

 For example, here’s how to format all the Dart files